Skip to content

 Parameter inputs

-The H-scoring algorithm has a few input parameters which are configurable by the user.
+The H-scoring algorithm has three input parameters: \(\omega\), \(\gamma\), and the number of iterations which are configurable by the user.

 The H-scoring algorithm runs for the specified number of iterations.
 Additional iterations increase the precision of H-scoring, at the cost of longer computation.
 In practice thirty iterations, the default, works reasonably well.